Casimir-Lifshitz force with graphene: theory versus experiment, role of spatial non-locality and of losses: Drude vs. Plasma

 where we have assumed that $\abs{\mu} > \abs{\Delta}$.
 As a consequence, the classical limit of the CLF gradient with the plasma prescription is approached by

 This result is always strictly smaller, but very close to the one obtained with the non-local Drude model \Eq{PFA_G_cl_Drude_Local}.
 So we conclude that also when we use the non-local Kubo model, the effect of Plasma prescription is irrelevant in this experiment, as can be observed in \Fig{Fig_LLP_Drude_Plasma_NLKubo}.
+This tiny correction of $G_{\rm{cl}}(d)$ is difficult to observe even numerically, so there is no hope we could distinguish it in the experiment.